MohdRas/docker-basics/README.md

   - docker creates isolated docker-network where containers are running in.
   - two containers in the same docker network can talk to each other with just the container name.
   - docker network ls
       - docker networks by defaults.
   - docker network create mango-network
-      -creates our own custom docker network.
+      - creates our own custom docker network.
   - docker run -p 27017:27017 -d -e MANGO_INITDB_ROOT_USERNAME=admin -e MANGO_INITDB_ROOT_PASSWORD=password --name mangodb --net mango-network mango
       - creating container with name "mangodb", port biding, username, password and with network as "mango-network"
   - applications which run outside of our docker network (our js application), will connect to docker network (mangodb & mango-express) using the localhost:27017
   - browser(which is on the host, outside the docker network) will connect to our js application using host:port number (localhost:8080)